Office of Research Integrity

 C. CTSA Consortium

-As a member of the consortium of institutions with NIH-supported Clinical and Translational Science Awards, we access a wealth of shared resources for performance statistics and peer networking.
+As a member of the consortium of institutions with NIH-supported Clinical and Translational Science Awards, we have access to a wealth of shared resources for performance statistics and peer networking.
+NCATS is leading a push for common metrics.

 E. Upgrade of Automated Support Systems

-A research support informatics team reviews current operations of our HRPP program and has focused on the research review unit.
-The goals of this group have been to provide seamless electronic, compliant processes for submission, review and monitoring of research involving human subjects to provide mechanisms to communicate among different reporting units in the HRPP program by cross-queries of data sources.
-We have gradually transitioned from our system "Electronic Research Management Applications" (ERMA), which was established in 2004, to incorporate next generation workflow systems into our research support services.
-One major example of this is illustrated by the transition of our ERMA-based IRB application submission and review process to a web-enabled workflow system.
+A research informatics team supports current operations of our HRPP program.
+The goals of this group are to provide seamless electronic, compliant processes for submission, review and monitoring of research involving human subjects to provide mechanisms to communicate among different reporting units in the HRPP program by cross-queries of data sources.
+We have fully transitioned from our system “Electronic Research Management Applications” (ERMA), which was established in 2004, although there are some legacy protocols that remain open in that system.

-Relative to our Research Review Unit, the research support informatics team worked with our partners in Health Sciences South Carolina to develop a statewide process for IRB submission and review through the "Click Commerce" management platform.
-This new electronic IRB (eIRB) system was implemented at MUSC in December 2010 and o ver 500 individuals have been introduced to the system, to date.
-Dedicated users, have also completed formal training in the computer labs, as well have available to them educational materials (http://research.musc.edu/ori/irb/eIRB.html) with instructions on how to submit protocols within the system.
+The research informatics team continues to work with our partners in Health Sciences South Carolina to support the statewide process for IRB submission and review through the “Click Commerce” management platform.
+The electronic IRB (eIRB) system was implemented at MUSC in December 2010.
+Training is available for new users through educational materials (http://research.musc.edu/ori/irb/eIRB.html) with instructions on how to submit protocols within the system.

-The Offices of Associate Provost for Research, Research Integrity and SUCCESS Center also have staff available to assist users with system navigation.
-The new eIRB system allows a more robust monitoring of operations and oversight that will allow us to make another level of informed decisions for enhancement of our HRPP units.
+The Offices of Vice President for Research, Research Integrity and SUCCESS Center have staff available to assist users with system navigation.
+The eIRB system allows a more robust monitoring of operations and oversight that will allow us to make another level of informed decisions for enhancement of our HRPP units.
 It is also far easier to track adverse events over time and develop new processes for intervening and reducing problems.

 F. IRB Continuing Education